ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 It is possible to start by publishing simpler information and over time, extend the range of fields you include.

 #### Further information about core and recommended fields
-You can view and download further details about the core, recommended and optional fields in the <a href="https://docs.google.com/spreadsheets/d/1klj0PzxrlnBPhodpEQC7tD6aRNuEjVNeNHVRvIv66b4/edit?usp=sharing" target="_blank">Notes about the 360Giving Data Standard.</a> (link opens in Google Sheets)
+You can view and download further details about the core, recommended and optional fields in the <a href="https://docs.google.com/spreadsheets/d/1klj0PzxrlnBPhodpEQC7tD6aRNuEjVNeNHVRvIv66b4/edit?usp=sharing" target="_blank">Notes about the 360Giving Data Standard</a> (link opens in Google Sheets).

-For further information about all the possible fields in the 360Giving Data Standard visit the [Reference section.](https://standard.threesixtygiving.org/en/new-docs-style/reference/)
+For further information about all the possible fields in the 360Giving Data Standard visit the [Technical Reference section.](https://standard.threesixtygiving.org/en/new-docs-style/technical/reference/)

 #### Additional fields
 If you have information that doesn’t fit any of the 360Giving Data Standard fields provided, you can include these in additional fields.

 A file of 360Giving data can include any number of **non-Standard** fields, however you will need to take care with the titles and make sure the data formatting is consistent.

-For guidance on naming your own fields visit the [Additional fields section.](https://standard.threesixtygiving.org/en/new-docs-style/reference/#additional-fields)
+For guidance on naming your own fields visit the [Additional fields section.](https://standard.threesixtygiving.org/en/new-docs-style/technical/reference/#additional-fields)

 ### Decide what kind of grants to include
 360Giving is a voluntary initiative and you can decide what information to share in your open grants data, based on what is appropriate to your circumstances.

-While the majority of 360Giving publishers include data about all their grants, there are examples of those who share data about certain programmes, or only grants over a certain value.
-Funders that give grants to individuals and to organisations often decide to only publish data about their grants to organisations.
+The majority of 360Giving publishers data about all their grants, but there are examples of those who share data about certain programmes, or only grants over a certain value.

-If your goal is to publish data about all your grants but you find there are practical or policy issues to address first, work out which grant programmes or records are unaffected by these barriers, and move forward with publishing these.
+If your goal is to publish data about all your grants but you find there are practical or policy issues to address first, work out which grant programmes or grants that are unaffected by these barriers, and move forward with publishing these.
 The learning from this process can then be applied to other areas of your grantmaking once the issues are resolved.

 #### Decide whether to share historical grant data
 You can publish data going as far back as you want (and have data for) or focus on sharing information about recent grants.